-Safe Network has been successfully providing therapeutic, prevention and education services throughout the upper North Island for over 30 years, with eight sites throughout Auckland, Northland, Waikato and Bay of Plenty.
+Safe Network has been successfully providing therapeutic, prevention and education services throughout the upper North Island for 30 years, with six sites throughout Auckland, Northland, Waikato and Bay of Plenty.
 Our multi-disciplinary team includes psychologists, psychotherapists, counsellors, art therapists and social workers.

-Safe Network services are primarily funded by our Government partners, Oranga Tamariki / Ministry for Children, the Ministry of Social Development and the Department of Corrections.
+Safe Network services are primarily funded by our Government partners, Oranga Tamariki / Ministry for Children, the Ministry of Social Development, the Ministry of Disabled People and the Department of Corrections.